13 min read

 Jennifer Olson

-The majority of residents can agree that Canada is a prime place to live.
-Canada offers a perfect balance of vast, sweeping natural land and seascapes, diverse multiculturalism, and a strong economy.
+Many residents can agree that Canada is a prime place to live.
+Canada offers a perfect balance, from vast, sweeping natural land and seascapes, to diverse multiculturalism, and a strong economy.

 It’s also one of the more expensive countries to live in.
-That being said, it is still more affordable than living in countries like the US, UK, Japan or New Zealand.
+However, it's still more affordable than living in countries like the US, UK, Japan or New Zealand.

-There is a lot to juggle when planning a move to a new country.
+There's a lot to juggle when planning a move to a new country.
 One way to prepare is by doing the right research.
-By comparing your income with the general cost of living in Canada, you will be able to discern whether Canada is the right fit for you.
+By comparing your income with the general cost of living in Canada, you can discern whether Canada is the right fit for you.

 Reasons to move to Canada